lubranoa/CS493-Portfolio-Project/README.md

 <!-- Project Description -->
 ## Project Description

 This Flask REST API enables users to manage entities stored in Google Cloud Datastore through resource-based endpoints, secured with JSON Web Tokens (JWT).
 Users obtain time-sensitive JWTs by logging into the project's website, deployed on Google Cloud App Engine.
 This final project for the Cloud Application Development course aimed to implement a REST API with proper resource-based URLs, pagination, appropriate HTTP status codes, and a user authentication system.
+The API was built to manage Boat and Load entities on Google Cloud and demonstrates a learned proficiency in building and deploying scalable REST APIs with JWT-based authentication on a cloud platform.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Technologies Used -->